 The nature of the formal systems known as generative grammars has been much misunderstood by philosophers of linguistics and even by generative linguists themselves.
-A generative grammar - whether its components are phrase structure formulæ, transformations, composition operations, or whatever - is a formal system of a rather peculiar sort interpretable as a HOLISTIC, NONDETERMINISTIC, RANDOM, CONSTRUCTIVE procedure, intended as a set definition.
-Let me explain the four modifers I used in that sentence.
+A generative grammar is a rather peculiar formal system.
+Its components - phrase structure formulæ, transformations, composition operations, or whatever - are identifiable but non-autonomous components of a system that overall defines a HOLISTIC, NONDETERMINISTIC, RANDOM, CONSTRUCTIVE set definition.
+Let me explain the four modifiers I used in that sentence.